perl11/cperl/STATUS.md

 The perl debugger is unstable with signatures and tailcalls (AUTOLOAD).

-The CPAN modules Scope::Upper and autovivification have no patches for 5.24.0c yet.
+The following CPAN modules have no patches for 5.24.0c yet:

+* autovivification (mderef rpeep changes)
+* TryCatch
+* Catalyst::Runtime

+Time::Tiny, Date::Tiny, DateTime::Tiny feature DateTime::locale broken since 5.22.
+unrelated to cperl, -f force install.

 # FAQ